PaulZC/Iridium_9603_Beacon/RockBLOCK.md

 [Iridium_Beacon_GMail_Downloader_RockBLOCK.py](https://github.com/PaulZC/Iridium_9603_Beacon/blob/master/Python/Iridium_Beacon_GMail_Downloader_RockBLOCK.py) into .kml files which can be opened in Google Earth.
 The path of the beacon can be shown as: 2D (course over ground) or 3D (course and altitude) linestring; points (labelled with message sequence numbers); and arrows (indicating the heading of the beacon).

+[Iridium_Beacon_habhub_habitat_uploader_RockBLOCK.py](https://github.com/PaulZC/Iridium_9603_Beacon/blob/master/Python/Iridium_Beacon_habhub_habitat_uploader_RockBLOCK.py) will parse the data in the .bin SBD attachments downloaded by [Iridium_Beacon_GMail_Downloader_RockBLOCK.py](https://github.com/PaulZC/Iridium_9603_Beacon/blob/master/Python/Iridium_Beacon_GMail_Downloader_RockBLOCK.py) and upload the data to the excellent
+[HabHub Habitat Tracker](https://tracker.habhub.org).
+Start the uploader first and allow it to build up a list of any existing SBD .bin files, then start the GMail_Downloader.
+When any new SBD messages arrive in your GMail inbox, they will be downloaded and then uploaded to habitat automatically.
+You will find the lines that actually upload the data to Habitat are commented out.
+Only uncomment them once you have registered your flight with UKHAS and are ready to upload real data.

 ## Required Python 2.7 Libraries

 To get the tools to run successfully you will need to install the following libraries: